Machine Learning In HR: Why More Than 63% Of Companies Are Already Using It

 It is said that the “full promise of AI depends on how humans and machines work together”, especially in the primary phase of integration.
 Cognitive technologies are the future, holding “enticing promise”.
 However, companies must learn as early adopters to channel their AI excitement into executional ability.
 With four in ten executives reporting a high level of sophistication in managing AI, these early adopters can capitalize on opportunity to be the leaders in their industries.

-Top performing companies have adopted AI in their recruiting in the past year, seeing results that include 30% of each recruiters day freed up to focus on other tasks.
+Top performing companies have adopted AI in their recruiting in the past 12 months, seeing results that include 30% of each recruiters day freed up to focus on other tasks.
 Artificial intelligence reduces bias, improves efficiency, and allows humans to perform more high-level tasks.
 HR Technologist explains that with the ROI of using AI being so high, why would companies not choose to test it?
-With adoption rates at 63% for 2018, are you ready to embrace AI and improve your business?
+With adoption rates at over 63%, are you ready to embrace AI and improve your business?